-UPDATE part_config SET retention = '30 days', retention_keep_table = false WHERE parent_table To drop partitions on the second example above that contain a value 100 less than the currer UPDATE part_config SET retention = '100', retention_keep_table = false WHERE parent_table = For example, once the current id value of col1 reaches 1000, all partitions with values less If you'd like to keep the old data stored offline in dump files, set the retention_schema col UPDATE part_config SET retention = '30 days', retention_schema = 'archive' WHERE parent_table Then use the included python script dump_partition.py to dump out all tables contained : \$ python dump_partition.py -c "host=localhost username=postgres" -d mydatabase -n archive -c
+To drop partitions on the first example above that are older than 30 days, set the following UPDATE part_config SET retention = '30 days', retention_keep_table = false WHERE parent_table.
+To drop partitions on the second example above that contain a value 100 less than the current UPDATE part_config SET retention = '100', retention_keep_table = false WHERE parent_table = For example, once the current id value of col1 reaches 1000, all partitions with values less If you'd like to keep the old data stored offline in dump files, set the retention_schema column column partition = '30 days', retention_schema = 'archive' WHERE parent_table.
+Then use the included python script dump_partition.py to dump out all tables contained : python dump_partition.py -c "host=localhost username=postgres" -d mydatabase -n archive -column partition in the properties of the propertie